zectorpt/easyproxy/README.md

 Q: I downloaded a file with Chrome, how can I get it to my laptop?<br>
 A: In your browser do: http://IP:443<br>

-Q: Why do you choose 443 do apache?<br>
+Q: Why do you chose 443 do apache?<br>
 A: Because in most Companies and Countries the 80 and 443 port all allways open (http && https)<br>

 Q: This is a closed project?
 It's possible improve?<br>